-- A clerical error in the assignment of a final grade; - The assignment of a grade on some basis other than the student's performance and participation in the course; The evaluation of the student's work by using criteria that is unnecessarily different from that used to evaluate other students in the same class; - The assignment of a grade that reflects a significant departure from the instructor's published or announced
+- \bullet A clerical error in the assignment of a final grade; - The assignment of a grade on some basis other than the student's performance and participation in the course; - The evaluation of the student's work by using criteria that is unnecessarily different from that used to evaluate other students in the same class; - ullet The assignment of a grade that reflects a significant departure from the instructor's published or announced standards for assigning grades.

 The responsibility for developing and presenting the case for a grade change rests with the student making the appeal.
-Further, no appeal shall be received by Student/Faculty Ethics Committee absent evidence that the student attempted to address and/or resolve the matter individually with the faculty member responsible for assigning the
+Further, no appeal shall be received by Student/Faculty Ethics Committee absent evidence that the student attempted to address and/or resolve the matter individually with the faculty member responsible for assigning the grade at issue.